lsst-dm/dmtn-058/index.rst

 Concerns
 --------

+This is an incomplete list of concerns regarding the current design that we list so they can be addressed in a timely manner before or during the next design review.

 - In the current design, the Header Service will gather the dynamic meta-data types from telemetry at the beginning of the integration, at the end of readout of an exposure, or both.
 It is